-The mine production plan and subsequent mineral reserves are based on a gold price of \$1,680/oz.
-The mineral reserves for the Livengood Project were prepared by BBA USA Inc. and have an effective date of October 22, 2021.
+The mine production plan and subsequent Mineral Reserves are based on a gold price of \$1,680/oz.
+The effective date of the Mineral Reserve Estimate is October 22, 2021.

 Development of the mine production plan included pit optimization, pit and phase designs, mine scheduling and the application of modifying factors to the Measured and Indicated Mineral Resources.
 The reference point for the mineral reserves is the feed to the primary crusher.
 The tonnages and grades reported are inclusive of mining dilution and operational mining losses.